Schedules and Triggers

 For data tasks that need to run at regular intervals (e.g., hourly, daily, weekly), setting up a recurring schedule automates the process, eliminating the need for manual intervention.

-To set up a scheduled trigger, navigate to the proper module for the task (Acquire, Transform, or Publish), and find the task you wish to trigger.
+To set up a scheduled trigger, navigate to the proper module for the task (Acquire, Transform, or Publish), click on the relevant task, then select the Schedule tab.

 Viewing a Task's Schedule

-If a task has no schedule set, the schedule field will read "-".
+If a task has no schedule set, the schedule field will read "Schedule Not Active".

 Disabling a Task's Schedule

-By toggling the Schedule Active field "Off," you can disable a task's schedule.
+You can set the toggle on the Schedule card to disable a task's schedule.
 This will temporarily negate any scheduled triggers for this task until Schedule Active is toggled back to "On".
 The task's schedule will reappear when Schedule Active field is toggled back on.

 Setting a Task's Schedule

-To set a task's schedule (including overwriting existing schedules), click the "Schedule" button.
+To set a task's schedule (including overwriting existing schedules), you can click on the Edit button from Schedule card on the Overview page.

 Use the Start Date and Start Time fields to define when the schedule is set to begin.
 Use the Time Zone field to define the timezone for this schedule.